GitHubEmploy/StockSentiment/README.md

         print(str(total_sentiment[0].value) + " : " + str(total_sentiment[0].to_dict()['confidence']))
         sentiment += total_sentiment[0].to_dict()['confidence']
 ```
 We run 2 of the above scripts to determine sentiment.
 One for NewsAPI, and one for Polygon.io.
+We also ran another script for the amrket, in this case AAPL, we ran another script on nasdaq market, and added that to the total sentiment

+## Results